Anti-Ebola measures take toll on everyday life in Uganda

 There was no new deaths on Thursday, health workers said, but residents were finding it hard to cope with the preventive measures.

-President Yoweri Museveni has advised people to avoid shaking hands, casual sex and do-it-yourself burials to reduce the chance of contracting the deadly hemorrhagic fever.
+President Yoweri Museveni has advised people to avoid shaking hands, casual sex and do-it-yourself burials to reduce the chance of contracting the deadly haemorrhagic fever.

 "Fears of catching Ebola have twisted people's lives," Tumusiime Jamilo, a reporter at a local radio station told Reuters.
 "They can't go to the markets to buy things, (others can't) sell their products and that's hitting their pockets."